CrayLabs/SmartSim/doc/orchestrator.rst

 Clustered Orchestrators support data communication across multiple simulations.
 With clustered database deployment, SmartSim can run AI models, and Torchscript code on the CPU(s) or GPU(s) with existing data in the ``Orchestrator``.
-Produced data can then requested by another application.
+Data produced by by these processes and stored in the clustered database is available for consumption by other applications.

 -------
 Example
 -------
-We provide a demonstration on automating the deployment of a standard Orchestrator from within a Python driver script.
-Once the standard database is started, we demonstrate connecting a client from within the application script to transmit and poll data.
+In the following example, we provide a demonstration on automating the deployment of a clustered Orchestrator using SmartSim from within a Python driver script.
+Once the standard database is launched, we demonstrate connecting a client to the database from within the application script to transmit and poll data.

 The example is comprised of two script files:

-* The Application Script
+- The Application Script
-* The Experiment Driver Script

-**The Application Script Overview:**
-The example application script is a Python file that contains instructions to create and connect a SmartRedis client to the standard Orchestrator to transmit and retrieve tensors.
+   The application script is a Python file that contains instructions to create SmartRedis client connection to the standard Orchestrator launched in the driver script.
+From within the application script, the client sends and retrieve data.

-**The Application Script Contents:**

-1. Connecting a SmartRedis client within the application to send and retrieve a tensor from the standard database.

-**The Experiment Driver Script Overview:**
+- The Experiment Driver Script
-The experiment driver script launches and manages the example entities with the ``Experiment`` API.
-In the driver script, we use the ``Experiment`` to create and launch a ``Model`` instance to communicate with a launched standard ``Orchestrator``.
+   The experiment driver script launches and manages SmartSim entities.
+In the driver script, we use the Experiment API to create and launch a standard ``orchestrator``.
+We create a client connection and store a tensor for use within the application.
+We then initialize a ``Model`` object with the application script as an executable argument.
+Once the database has launched, we launch the ``Model``.

-**The Experiment Driver Script Contents:**

-1. Launching a ``Model`` and ``Orchestrator``.
+   We then retrieve the tensors stored by the ``Model`` from within the driver script.
+Lastly, we tear down the database.

 The Application Script
 ======================
-To begin writing the application script, import the necessary packages:
+To begin writing the application script, import the necessary SmartRedis packages:

 .. code-block:: python